matheusdallrosa/symfony-clean-architecture/README.md

 on an application for managing music.

-I've made an [UML diagram](https://drive.google.com/file/d/1p9PqT0Gi2mxGQcs3BLCn_fNRWkHjr8vT/view) to have an overview of the big picture.
+I've made an [UML diagram](https://drive.google.com/file/d/1p9PqT0Gi2mxGQcs3BLCn_fNRWkHjr8vT/view) to have an overview of the big picture for the CreateMusicUseCase and FindMusicUseCase use cases.

 ##### The app is using Symfony 3.4 to manage details like:
 - HTTP Request / Response